hedgehogqa/fsharp-hedgehog-xunit/readme.md

 ### ParameterGeneratorBaseType
 ---
-This is the base type of an attribute that can applied property function arguments, it allows you to provide a generator on a parameter by parameter basis.
-Lets look at the following property:
+This is the base type of an attribute that can applied to property function arguments.
+It allows you to provide a generator on a argument by argument basis.

+Lets look at the a property where we want to specify the generator to be used for two integer arguments.
+Using a `Property` attribute on this turns out to be quite tricky as we require two different generators for the same type, we may end up with something like this, which wraps the integer value an a containing record.

 ```F#
 open Xunit